Topological $SU(3)_f$ approach for two-body $\Omega_c$ weak decays: Discussion and Conclusions

-Despite the limited experimental data on $\Omega_c^0$ decays, the reduced relations presented in Eq.~(\ref{re3}) allow us to determine both factorizable and non-factorizable contributions.
+With our analysis for $\Omega_c^0\to{\bf B}^{(*)}M$ extended to $\Omega_c^0\to{\bf B}^{(*)}V$, we use fewer parameters to express the amplitudes, as extracted in Eq.~(\ref{cprime}).
+Thus, for the first time, we explain all existing data as listed in Eq.~(\ref{cprime}).
 To illustrate our findings, we present the following ratios using ${\cal M}_{\rm STDA}$ in Table~\ref{tab3}: